3100, Accessibility

 3200, Abuse and Neglect Reporting

-To report abuse or neglect, call the Texas Abuse Hotline at 800-252-5400 or use the secure Texas Abuse Hotline website.
-For cases that pose an imminent threat or danger to an individual, call 9-1-1 or any local or state law enforcement agency.
+Call the Texas Abuse Hotline at 800-252-5400 or use the secure Texas Abuse Hotline website to report abuse or neglect.
+For cases that pose an imminent threat or danger to a person, call 9-1-1 or the appropriate local law enforcement agency.

 3210 Child Abuse Reporting, Compliance and Monitoring

-• determining, documenting, reporting, and tracking instances of abuse, sexual or non-sexual, for all individuals age 17 and younger in compliance with Texas Family Code, Chapter 261; and
+• Determining, documenting, reporting, and tracking instances of abuse either sexual or non-sexual, or neglect for all people younger than 17 to comply with Texas Family Code, Chapter 261.

-Additional information for abuse reporting is available at Texas Department of Family and Protective Services.
+More information for abuse reporting is available at the Texas Department of Family and Protective Services website.

 3220 Human Trafficking

-Grantees must have a written policy on human trafficking which includes the provision of annual staff training.
+Grantees must have a written policy on human trafficking which includes:

 References for human trafficking policy development: